LohitKamble-ECE/JSON-to-CSV-Converter/README.md

 # JSON-to-CSV-Converter
-A command line utility that converts a JSON file into CSV file.
+A command line utility that converts a data stored in JSON file format to the CSV file format.